NZ369/CyberGPT/geekweek_docs/kendra/README.md

 The former approach is better when you want the retriever to be used with a variety of other tools, while the latter is better when you want the chain not to use any other tool or retriever.

-## Problems
+## Challenges

+During the development of the Kendra integration, we faced some challenges that we would like to share and discuss possible solutions.

- - AWS permissions
+1. AWS Setup
- - A lot of AWS permission
- - Hallucinating when no documents are found

-## What we learned

- - AWS is a pain to set up & connect to
+The most time-consuming part of the project was setting up the AWS infrastructure.
+We had to deal with various issues related to accessing AWS services and configuring permissions for Kendra, S3, Lambda, and API Gateway.

+2. Hallucinations
+The LLM sometimes hallucinated when no documents were retrieved by Kendra for a given query.
+We tried to mitigate this by adding a dummy document that says "No information available for the topic", but this did not completely eliminate the problem.
+The hallucinations were more likely to occur when querying in an ongoing conversation, as the LLM tried to use the previous context to generate an answer.
+A possible solution might be to reduce the conversation history or maintain context blocks and only use previous questions when they are relevant to the current query.

 ## What We Achieved

- - Setting up AWS kendra DB
+In this project, we accomplished the following goals:

+- We set up an AWS Kendra index to store and search our vector data.
+We configured the permissions, data sources, and sync settings for our index.
- - Learned about the foundational schema classes for langchain - to create more complex and custom tools, retrievers & chains
+- We learned about the foundational schema classes for Langchain, such as Retriever, Document, and Tool.
+We used these classes to create more complex and custom tools, retrievers, and chains for our LLMs.

-## Future improvements
+## Future Improvements

- - Set up another vector DB and compare & contrast different models against Kendra
- - Hosting on AWS
-   - Has access to secret keys to directly connect to kendra rather than using an insecure api endpoint
+For future work, we suggest the following improvements:

+- We can set up another vector-based search engine and compare its performance and features with Kendra.
+This will help us evaluate the strengths and weaknesses of different models and choose the best one for our needs.
+- We can host our application on AWS and use secret keys to directly connect to Kendra.
+This will improve the security and reliability of our API endpoint and avoid exposing sensitive data to unauthorized users.